pcc.edu/programs/criminal-justice/

 -

-Law enforcement and policing remain a major component of the field, but it now includes prevention, community building, investigative work, forensics specialist, statistical work to understand where, how and why crime occurs.
+Law enforcement and policing remain a major component of the field, but it now includes prevention, community building, investigative work, forensics, and statistical work to understand where, how and why crime occurs.

 -

-Involvement with the judicial system is also a major component of the field; court reporting, paralegals, U.S Marshalls, special agents, victim advocates.
+Involvement with the judicial system is also a major component of the field: court reporting, paralegals, U.S Marshalls, special agents, and victim advocates.

 -

-Corrections is the third major component of the field: probation officers, teachers and counselors in correctional facilities, rehabilitation counselors, health/addiction specialists, statistical work to evaluate policies of corrections
+Corrections is the third major component of the field: probation officers, teachers and counselors in correctional facilities, rehabilitation counselors, health/addiction specialists, and statistical work to evaluate policies.

 -

-Prepares graduates for entry into a wide variety of positions in and victim services programs as well as professional settings involving work with victims of crime, their families, and the community at large.
+Criminal justice coursework prepares students for entry into a wide variety of positions and professional settings involving work with offenders, the legal system, victims of crime, and the community at large.

 A Criminal Justice major will give you an AAS degree that puts you on the path to a career in the field.
 At the end you will meet qualifications for numerous jobs in criminal justice.
 You will also be ready to go further in your educational program if more specialized positions are your goal.
 If you have questions, please contact us.